What are the basic breast health steps?Susan G. Komen for the Cure recommends the following screening guidelines:

-Contact your local Komen Affiliate, Health Department, Breast and Cervical Cancer Control Prevention (BCCCP) Program, YWCA's Encore Plus Program and the American Cancer Society.
+Where can I get a free or low-cost mammogram?Contact your local Komen Affiliate, Health Department, Breast and Cervical Cancer Control Prevention (BCCCP) Program, YWCA's Encore Plus Program and the American Cancer Society.

-Today, mammography has little radiation risk.
+Does the radiation from a mammogram cause cancer?Today, mammography has little radiation risk.
 The amount of radiation that is used in mammography has been reduced greatly and is considered to be safe for women of the appropriate age.

-Mammography does a good job of finding breast cancer, especially among women ages 50 and older.
+How effective are mammograms?Mammography does a good job of finding breast cancer, especially among women ages 50 and older.
 However, it is most accurate when combined with a clinical breast exam.
 Among women ages 50 and older, between six and 27 percent of cancers may be missed with mammography alone, depending on a variety of factors, including breast density.
 When mammography is combined with clinical breast exam, about four percent more cancers are found than with mammography alone.
 This improvement is even greater among women with dense breast tissue.

-Calcifications are deposits of calcium that appear on a mammogram.
+What are calcifications?Calcifications are deposits of calcium that appear on a mammogram.
 In older women especially, calcium may leave the bones and appear in other parts of the body, such as the joints or breasts.
 But, clusters of tiny calcifications (microcalcifications) can be indications of precancer or cancer.
 Microcalcifications usually form as small, tight clusters in the ducts that can be seen on a mammogram.
 Although they are not themselves dangerous, they can be a warning sign of cancer and lead a doctor to perform follow-up tests to determine whether the area is cancerous or not.